The ultimate goal of every business, whether big or small, is to improve the ecommerce conversion rate.

 As an online seller, your every business activity revolves around your buyers.
 You can't even think about converting them into paying customers without knowing who they are and what they want.

-What ecommerce conversion rate optimization does is helps you understand your customers better.
+What ecommerce conversion rate optimization does is help you understand your customers better.
 Figure out what inspires them and what causes friction.

 Gets You More Conversions